-- General: Displays general client information. - Event: Displays information about events associated with the client.
+- Configuration: Displays detailed configuration information for the zones, tunnel options, radio options, mesh links and model. - Event: Displays information about events associated with the client.

 Deauthorizing a Wired Client

 If you want to force wired clients that joined the wired network through an authentication portal to reauthenticate themselves, you can deauthorize them.
 Deauthorized wired clients remain connected to the wired network, but these clients will be redirected to the authentication portal whenever they attempt to access network resources.